 A contract arises when the parties agree that there is an agreement.
 Formation of a contract generally requires an offer, acceptance, consideration, and a mutual intent to be bound.
 Each party to a contract must have capacity to enter the agreement.
 Minors, intoxicated persons, and those under a mental affliction may have insufficient capacity to enter a contract.

 All businesses enter into contracts on a daily basis.
-We believe that you should take some time to review contracts, processes and procedures so as to pragmatically manage risk and ensure you have the best possible commercial advantage.
+Our contract law solicitors believe that you should take some time to review contracts, processes and procedures so as to pragmatically manage risk and ensure you have the best possible commercial advantage.

 Sale and supply of goods and services